 Although White Valentine’s Day was originally created by the confectionery industry in Japan in the 1970s, it soon became very popular throughout East Asia.

-Thanks to a large number of homophones in Chinese, a new phenomenon of using numbers to replace internet slang has emerged which consequently created the “520 Festival”.
+Thanks to the large number of homophones in Chinese, a new phenomenon of using numbers to replace internet slang has emerged which consequently gave birth to the “520 Festival.”

 The numbers “520” (五二零 wǔ èr líng) sound like “I love you” (我爱你 wǒ ài nǐ) in Chinese.
 Therefore, May 20th has become yet another Chinese Valentine's Day!
 Although not as popular as the Qixi Festival, it is still a day for couples to exchange love notes, money-filled red envelopes, and small gifts.